When I’m auditing websites, image optimisation has often been ignored more than anything, particularly technical SEO-wise.

 I’ll get the stock photo hate out of the way first…

-While avoiding stock, it’s also important to use high quality, professional-looking images.
+It’s also important to use high quality, professional-looking images.
 To quote Norman Nielsen Group, “Invest in good photo shoots: a great photographer can add a fortune to your website’s business value.”

-Show Your Products in Use
+Show Products in Use

 Any people in the photos should represent the target market for the product.